lucjones20/ES-synth-starter/README.md

 This project was completed by Electrical Engineering students from Imperial College London for the 2nd Coursework of the ELEC60013 - Embedded Systems module.

-Group members: Zsombor Klapper, Luc Jones, Bastien Baluyot, Abdal Al-Kilany.
+**Group members:** Zsombor Klapper, Luc Jones, Bastien Baluyot, Abdal Al-Kilany.

 &nbsp;

 ## 2. Features
 <!-- &nbsp;   -->

 ### 2.1.
-Core features
+Core Features
 &nbsp;
-- The synthesizer plays the correct music note with a sawtooth wave and without any delay
+- The synthesizer plays the correct music note with a sawtooth wave when the corresponding key is pressed without any delay between the key press and the tone starting.
-- There are 8 different volumes which you can control with a knob
+- There are 8 different volume setting which can be controlled and adjusted with a knob.
-- OLED display shows the current notes being played and the current volume
+- The OLED display shows the current notes being played and the current volume setting, amongst other additional information (see Menu in [Advanced Features](#22-advanced-features)).
-- OLED display refreshes every 100ms and the LD3 LED toggles every 100ms
+    - The OLED display refreshes and the LED LD3 (on the MCU module) toggles every 100ms.
-- The synthesizer can be configured as a sender or reciever at compile time
+- The synthesiser can be configured as a sender or reciever at compile time.
-- The synthesizer will play the sounds if it is a reciever
-- The synthesizer will send the note if it is a sender
+    - If configured as a sender, the synthesiser sends the appropriate note(s) when a key is pressed/released as a message via the CAN bus.
+    - If configured as receiver, the synthesiser plays/stops playing the appropriate note(s) after receiving the message.
 &nbsp;

 ### 2.2.
+Advanced Features
-Advanced features _(add Figures/Videos later when revising...)_
+_(add Figures/Videos later when revising...)_

 &nbsp;
 - a.
 Polyphony